terrakok/Cicerone/README.md

     }

     public void onForwardCommandClick() {
-        router.navigateTo("Some screen");
+        router.navigateTo(new SomeScreen());
     }
 }
 ```

 Router converts the navigation call to the set of Commands and sends them to CommandBuffer.

 CommandBuffer checks whether there are _"active"_ Navigator:
 - If yes, it passes the commands to the Navigator.
 Navigator will process them to achive the desired transition.
 - If no, then CommandBuffer saves the commands in a queue, and will apply them as soon as new _"active"_ Navigator will appear.